 - Company-specific changes

 - Changes in interest rates

 - Changes in exchange rates

 - Changes affecting economic factors such as employment, public expenditure and indebtedness, and inflation

 - Changes in the legal environment

 - Changes in investor confidence in certain asset classes (e.g. equities), markets, countries, industries and sectors

-- Changes in commodity prices.
+- · Changes in commodity prices, and

-- Changes that affect the use of renewable energy sources.
-These include wind, water and solar power, as well as biomass.
+- · Changes in sustainability risks.